ivmai/JCGO/goclsp/BoehmGC_README.txt

 of an object will clear the debugging info associated with an object, so accidentally repeated calls to GC_debug_free will report the deallocation of an object without debugging information.
-Out of memory errors will be reported to stderr, in addition to returning NIL.
+Out of memory errors will be reported to stderr, in addition to returning NULL.

   GC_debug_malloc checking  during garbage collection is enabled with the first call to GC_debug_malloc.
 This will result in some